CryptoManufaktur-io/consensus-deployment-ansible/README.md

 ## Assumption

-- This setup assumes you already have provisioned virtual machines that will act as nodes and have an ansible.ini inventory with their details
+- This setup assumes you already have provisioned virtual machines that will act as nodes with docker and docker compose installed already and have an ansible.ini inventory with their details
 - [Checkout this repo for terraform project that can create virtual machines using linode provider and create inventory.ini automatically.](https://github.com/gathecageorge/eth-testnet)
 - This setup is ideally aimed at public testnets and helps quickly provision validators